5

 Distance: 6 km (3.5 mi).
 Walking time: ~3 hrs.
 Ascent: 275 m (902 ft).

-Next, we’ll visit Skogafoss Waterfall, known for its wide, thundering cascade and a hillside path offering panoramic views.
+Next, we’ll visit Skogafoss waterfall, known for its wide, thundering cascade and a hillside path offering panoramic views.
 Along the climb, you’ll see two intriguing rock formations, said in legend to be trolls turned to stone by the sunrise.

 We’ll stop at Reynisfjara, a striking black sand beach known for its towering basalt columns, roaring Atlantic waves, and dramatic sea stacks like Reynisdrangar.
 Its otherworldly beauty and powerful tides make it a breathtaking and mysterious natural wonder.

-Our tour concludes at Solheimajokull Glacier, a dramatic expanse of ice flowing from the larger Mýrdalsjökull Glacier.
+Our tour concludes at Solheimajokull glacier, a dramatic expanse of ice flowing from the larger Mýrdalsjökull glacier.
 At the base camp, our expert guide will provide equipment and a safety briefing before leading us onto the glacier itself, sharing insights into its formation and role in shaping Iceland’s landscape.

 *Please note that only breakfast at your accommodation is included on this day.
 Throughout the day, there will be stops where you can purchase food and beverages.